Cookies

 Church Bulletins

-After crawling through bureaucratic treacle for months we now have a faculty (effectively ecclesiastical planning permission!) for the removal of our defunct pipe organ.
-We intend to remove it in the week of 7 to 13 July, fully expose the ancient screen currently hidden behind it, and fill the space created with the pews that were there originally.
+• As you know already, we now have a faculty for the removal of our defunct pipe organ and intend to remove it in the week of 7 to 13 July and fully expose the ancient screen currently hidden behind it.
 The Parochial Church Council (PCC) intend to raise the money to fit a decent second hand/ex-display electronic instrument with pedals and a double manual keyboard – the point of the latter two features is that this would be the sort of instrument that itinerant/peripatetic organists would be happy to play.
-The PCC have set a budget of £15000 for this project and have already set aside £5000 into a Designated Fund to pump prime fundraising.
+As mentioned previously the PCC had set a budget of £15000 for this project and have already set aside £5000 into a Designated Fund to pump prime fundraising.
+That said, your PCC has been offered a second hand organ only yesterday and we are considering the offer as I write – we will have to move fast to secure it so please watch this space……..

-• and don’t forget the Annual Sheepdog Trials on 23 August at Playing Field on Plasterdown.
+And remember that the Annual Sheepdog Trials are taking place on 23 August at Playing Field on Plasterdown.